docker-library/docs/influxdb/content.md

 # InfluxDB v2

+## How to use the InfluxDB v2 Docker image

-Use the official [InfluxDB v2 Docker image](https://hub.docker.com/_/influxdb) to start a containerized instance of InfluxDB v2.
+Use the official [InfluxDB v2 Docker image](https://hub.docker.com/_/influxdb) to start an instance for development or testing.

-## Start InfluxDB v2

-To start InfluxDB v2 in a container with mounted volumes for persistent configuration and data, run:

 ```bash
 docker run -d -p 8086:8086 \